 The beauty of Jimmy Chin and Elizabeth Chai Vasarhelyi’s Free Solo lies within their stolid determination to capture one man’s extraordinary journey.
-Chin’s climber friend Alex Honnold is doing a very specific dare: he would climb over the 3,000ft tall El Capitan in Yosemite Valley, California by “free solo” – a climb that demands no safety ropes should be used throughout.
+Chin’s climber friend Alex Honnold is about to tackle a very specific dare: he would climb over the 3,000ft tall El Capitan in Yosemite Valley by means of “free solo” – a climbing style that forbids the use of safety ropes.

-For eight years, El Capitan was just a dream for Honnold; that big rock he would only gaze with wonder as a child.
+For eight years, El Capitan was just a dream for Honnold; that big rock he would only gaze upon with wonder as a child.
 Nobody has succeeded in climbing it without ropes, not even the most experienced free solo climber.
-For one, it would require physical and mental endurance to be successful.
+For one, it would require immense physical and mental endurance to be successful.
 Honnold knew it wasn’t going to be a one-climb-up.
 For months, he and his team would conduct several practices, perfecting the right moves to make for a successful climb.
 Their rehearsed as if the climb was a long dance, with painstakingly precise choreography.